Skip to content

 Walks with a pub on the route

-The following pubs feature on walking trail routes and you can incorporate them as a welcome refreshment stop during or after your walk.
+The following pubs feature on walking routes and can be used as refreshment stops during or after your walk.

 The Red Lion, Lacock, Wiltshire

-The Red Lion, Lacock is steeped in over 200 years of history.
-With its large open fireplace, candlelit tables, flagstone floors and Georgian interior it's the perfect place to experience a friendly, traditional atmosphere.
-From here you can discover Lacock village on a gentle 1.3-mile walk.Lacock village walk
+The Red Lion at Lacock is steeped in over 200 years of history.
+With its large open fireplace, flagstone floors and Georgian interior, it's a cosy place with a friendly, traditional atmosphere.
+From here, discover Lacock village on a gentle 1.3 mile walk.Lacock village walk

 The Tiger Inn, East Dean, East Sussex

-Although the Tiger Inn in East Dean isn’t one of the pubs we care for it is the starting point for our circular South Downs walk to Birling Gap, part of the Seven Sisters chalk cliffs.
-You can pick up a beermat with the route on it from the pub and stop for a refreshing drink when you get back.Birling Gap walk from the Tiger Inn
+Although The Tiger Inn in East Dean isn’t one of the pubs we care for, it's the starting point for our circular South Downs walk to Birling Gap, part of the Seven Sisters chalk cliffs.
+Pick up a beermat with the route printed on it from the pub and stop for a refreshing drink when you get back.Birling Gap walk from the Tiger Inn

 Tŷ Coch Inn, Porthdinllaen, Llŷn Peninsula